2pax-hq/serverless-todo-example/README.md

 ## Build

+The app has two commands, one to add and another to get a task.
+Each is a separate Lambda function and needs to be built separately.

     ./cmd/add-task/scripts/build.sh

+    ./cmd/get-task/scripts/build.sh

 ## Invoke

-The sample app includes two example events and uses `example-event.json` by default.
+Each command comes with example events and uses `example-event.json` by default.
 To specify the file use `-e <PATH_TO_EVENT>` when calling the invoke script.

     ./cmd/add-task/scripts/invoke.sh

 ## Deploy

+**Note:** Before deploying make sure to build both commands, see above.

-First, package the CloudFormation template using the following command.
-Make sure to set `S3_BUCKET` correctly by specifying the name of the bucket used to store all build artifacts.
+In order to deploy the full stack, package the CloudFormation template using the following command.
+Make sure to set `S3_BUCKET` correctly by specifying the name of the bucket used to store all build artifacts – create a bucket if necessary.

     aws cloudformation package \
         --template-file cloudformation.yaml \